Explanation

 Engine differences

-We can't say much about these, since we don't know or care in details.
+We can't say much about these (Jinja and Mustache), since we don't know or care in details.
+We use what the project generator requires (see below).

 Project generator differences